Rick's Daily Tips

 Rick’s answer: That’s a great question, Ben.
 And the answer is yes, it is safe to sell a used router, but I strongly recommend that you reset it back to its factory default settings first.

-Truth be told, most consumer-grade routers don’t store all that much info that would be useful to a hacker, but there are a couple of things that could potentially be problematic:
+Truth be told, most consumer-grade routers don’t store all that much info that would be useful to a hacker, but it does store some.
+That’s why I strongly recommend that you perform a factory reset on your old router before you put it up for sale.

 A factory reset will completely wipe out all the personal information that’s currently stored in the router, thus making it completely safe to hand it off to a new owner.